 - 2007 Building underwent extensive exterior wall repair, renovations to the east half, and functional change. - 2007 Primary electrical system original, distribution upgraded. - 2007 West half of building converted to storage and not generally occupied.
-Majority of original equipment, finishes, HVAC system and lighting in the west half of building is original and is nearing end of expected life. - 2012 Original HVAC system controls upgraded to digital as part of \$600,000 campus-wide energy management system upgrade (part of ECM). - 2016 Roof report indicates membrane replacement due around 2019 - 2016 No other significant changes reported.
-West half of building retains most original systems, finishes, HVAC system and lighting, with most nearing end of expected life. - 2018 The metal building has minimal insulation and is currently underutilized. - 2018 Roof replacement scheduled in 2024. - 2018 Recommend old steam radiators (at shop classrooms/storage) to be replaced with hot water. - 2018 The transformer appears old, rusted, with a possible leak.
-Recommend full electrical testing on this transformer to help in determining remaining useful life and budgeting for its replacement. - 2018 Recommend replacement of all Federal Pacific panels for life safety reasons. - 2018 Recommend replace remaining T8, T12 and exterior wall packs with LEDs. - 2018 Asphalt paving is in poor condition and should be replaced. - 2019 No changes reported. - 2021 Improvements include classroom carpeting, additional electrical service in labs, concrete floor repair, monitors and teaching stations in classrooms, and condensate pump replacement. - 2022 Upgrades remain from Nursing program improvements.
+The majority of original equipment, finishes, HVAC system and lighting in the west half of building is original and is nearing end of expected life. - 2012 Original HVAC system controls upgraded to digital as part of \$600,000 campus-wide energy management system upgrade (part of ECM). - 2016 Roof report indicates membrane replacement due around 2019 - 2018 The metal building has minimal insulation and is currently underutilized. - 2018 Roof replacement scheduled in 2024. - 2018 Recommend old steam radiators (at shop classrooms/storage) to be replaced with hot water. - 2018 The transformer appears old, rusted, with a possible leak.
+Recommend full electrical testing on this transformer to help in determining remaining useful life and budgeting for its replacement. - 2018 Recommend replacement of all Federal Pacific panels for life safety reasons. - 2018 Asphalt paving is in poor condition and should be replaced. - 2019 No changes reported. - 2021 Improvements include classroom carpeting, additional electrical service in labs, concrete floor repair, monitors and teaching stations in classrooms, and condensate pump replacement. - 2022 Upgrades remain from Nursing program improvements. - 2023 Roof replacement recommended in the next 5-10 years; steam pipes recommended for replacement; primary electrical service may need to be upgraded if building usage increases or changes; building access controls have been upgraded.